apache/druid/docs/ingestion/native-batch.md

 > To ingest from S3-type storage, you need to [load](../development/extensions.html#loading-extensions) the [`druid-s3-extensions`](../development/extensions-core/s3.md) extension.

-> The S3 input source is splittable, meaning it can be used by the [Parallel task](#parallel-task).
-Each `index_parallel` task will then read one or multiple objects.
+The S3 input source is splittable, meaning it can be used by the [Parallel task](#parallel-task).
+In this case each `index_parallel` task reads one or more objects.

 Objects to ingest can be specified as: